Skip to Content

 Home > Wellness Resources > Health Library > Infertility: Ethical and Legal Concerns

-Reproductive research and treatment raise numerous ethical and legal
+Reproductive research and treatment raise many ethical and legal

 concerns.
 The American Society for Reproductive Medicine has issued a number of

-statements about ethics and responsibility, which you can review on its website at www.asrm.org/EthicsReports.
+statements about these issues.
+You can review these statements on its website at www.asrm.org/EthicsReports.